 Living and working at Osho Leela since 1997, I bring music to the Osho events there, playing with many beautiful musicians over the years.
 For many years, I was part of the band Presence, playing for Osho meditation weekends and celebrations at Croydon Hall in Somerset.
 For the last 2 years, I have toured the USA with Milarepa, Osho's minstrel, together with Rishi Vlote and Chandira.
 It has been a beautiful experience meeting other Sannyasin communities over there and playing for them.

-Since going solo I have recorded 3 CD's, all packed with original songs and chants :‘All Your Faces’, 'Carry Me Home' and 'Deep into the Earth'.
-The latest two were produced by Manu Gibbs, my Beloved, who produced CD’s for Neneh Cherry and Des’ree.
-He is a jewel and I love what he brings to the music.
+Since going solo I have recorded 4 CD's, all packed with original songs and chants :‘All Your Faces’, 'Carry Me Home', 'Deep into the Earth' and most recently 'Gratitude'.
+The latest three were produced by Manu Gibbs, my husband, who produced CD’s for Neneh Cherry and Des’ree in his time.
+He brings richness, warmth and a great groove to the simplicity of my compositions.

 I am an intuitive healer and use song, a strong heart and compassionate listening to support you on your journey to wellness.
 I draw inspiration from the sacred elements, earth, air, fire and water and allow their qualities to guide my work.